chrispaynter/knowledge/Setup SSL on NGINX.md

 # Generate SSL Certiciates on Linux

-Instructions to create SSL certificates using Let's Encrypt on Linux.
+Instructions to create SSL certificates for free on your Linux server using [Let's Encrypt](https://letsencrypt.org/).

+Note that Let's Encrypt certificates will expire after 90 days, see the very bottom of this for information about why.

 ## Step 1: Download Let's Encrypt
 Head to the opt folder.
 This is a folder on Linux that is used to store software that isn't part of the default installation.